spiritEcosse/bible/README.md

 # FreeBible

-### A FreeBible application for learning and daily reading, designed for everyone.
+### The FreeBible application is completely free for learning and daily reading, and it is designed for everyone.

 ---